Genocide: Genocide Convention

-A specific "intent to destroy" is the mens rea requirement of genocide.
+A specific intent to destroy is the mens rea requirement of genocide.
 The issue of what it means to destroy a group "as such" and how to prove the required intent has been difficult for courts to resolve.
 The legal system has also struggled with how much of a group can be targeted before triggering the Genocide Convention.
-The two main approaches to intent are the purposive approach, where the perpetrator expressly wants to destroy the group, and the knowledge-based approach, where the perpetrator understands that destruction of the protected group will result from his actions.
+The prevailing approach to intent is the purposive approach, where the perpetrator expressly wants to destroy the group; there has been some support for a knowledge-based approach, where a person acted with the knowledge that their actions would further an overall genocidal goal.
 Intent is the most difficult aspect for prosecutors to prove; the perpetrators often claim that they merely sought the removal of the group from a given territory, instead of destruction as such, or that the genocidal actions were collateral damage of military activity.

 Attempted genocide, conspiracy to commit genocide, incitement to genocide, and complicity in genocide are criminalized.
-The convention does not allow the retroactive prosecution of events that took place prior to 1951.
+The convention does not allow the retroactive prosecution of events that took place before 1951.
 Signatories are also required to prevent genocide and prosecute its perpetrators.
 Many countries have incorporated genocide into their municipal law, varying to a lesser or greater extent from the convention.
 The convention's definition of genocide was adopted verbatim by the ad hoc international criminal tribunals and by the Rome Statute that established the International Criminal Court (ICC).
 The crime of genocide also exists in customary international law and is therefore prohibited for non-signatories.